brainpy/BrainPy/README.md

 - **Easy to learn and use**: BrainPy is only based on Python language and has little dependency requirements.
 - **Flexible and transparent**: BrainPy endows the users with the fully data/logic flow control.
 Users can code any logic they want with BrainPy.
 - **Extensible**: BrainPy allow users to extend new functionality just based on Python coding.
-For example, we extend the numerical integration with the ability to do numerical analysis.
-In such a way, the same code in BrainPy can not only be used for simulation, but also for dynamics analysis.
+For example, we extend the same code with the ability to do numerical analysis (whatever low- or high-dimensional system).
-- **Efficient**: All codes in BrainPy can be just-in-time compiled (based on [JAX](https://github.com/google/jax) and [Numba](https://github.com/numba/)) to run on CPU or GPU devices, thus guaranteeing its running efficiency.
+- **Efficient**: All codes in BrainPy can be just-in-time compiled (based on [JAX](https://github.com/google/jax) and [Numba](https://github.com/numba/)) to run on CPU, GPU or TPU devices, thus guaranteeing its running efficiency.